 Intercollegiate Athletics: 101 Matthaei Building; 313-577-4280

 Wayne State University has a rich athletic tradition dating back to the fall of 1917 and recently celebrated 100 years of singular outreach and academic success.
 The first Detroit Junior College athletic event (precursor of Wayne State University) was a basketball game against the Detroit College of Law on January 19, 1918.
 Since then WSU student-athletes have captured numerous honors, including national championships awarded by the NCAA and conference championships.
-In the past ten years, 264 WSU student-athletes have been recognized as All-American.
-In the 102 year history, 676 students have been so recognized.
-Over seventy-two percent (72.26%) of the nearly 400-plus student-athletes currently involved in competitive athletics have a 3.00 or better cumulative grade point average with every team having a GPA of at least 3.0 or better.
+In the past 10 years, 254 WSU student-athletes have been recognized as All-American.
+In the 103 year history, 695 students have been so recognized.
+Over seventy-six percent (76.42%) of the nearly 400-plus student-athletes currently involved in competitive athletics have a 3.00 or better cumulative grade point average with every team having a GPA of at least 3.0 or better.
 According to the latest federally mandated report, WSU student-athletes Academic Success Rate is seventy-six percent (76%).
 The athletic department provides competitive opportunities in the following sports: baseball, men's and women's basketball, men's and women's cross country, men's and women's fencing, football, men's and women's golf, softball, men's and women's swimming/diving, men's and women's tennis, volleyball, and women's indoor/outdoor track.
-Last season, ten out of eighteen programs competed in NCAA championships.
-In 2012, women's swimming and diving won the NCAA National Championship joining ten other programs to be so honored.
-The past eighteen years WSU Athletics has had its eighteen highest ratings in the annual NACDA Cup and in thirteen of the past sixteen years finished in the top 12% of the 319 institutions in Division II.
+During the 2018-19 academic year, 10 out of 18 programs competed in NCAA championships.
+In 2012, women's swimming and diving won the NCAA National Championship joining 10 other programs to be so honored.
+The past 18 years WSU Athletics has had its 18 highest ratings in the annual NACDA Cup and in 13 of the past 16 years finished in the top 12% of the 319 institutions in Division II.
 The NACDA ranks the top overall competitive intercollegiate athletic programs in the country.